Renzo Gracie Academy Etiquette

 - Obscene language, ill temperament, or discrimination (of any kind) will never be tolerated at the Academy.
 Control your temper at all times while training.

-- Do not abuse your knowledge of the martial arts.
+- Do not abuse your knowledge of martial arts.
 Martial arts should only be used to protect yourself and others.

 Master Renzo’s Practical Tips for Getting the Most Out of Your Training